Screen#

 • clear_row — Clears a row of text.

-• row — Returns the current cursor row.
+• row — Returns the row where text will be printed.

-• column — Returns the current cursor column.
+• column — Returns the column where text will be printed.

-• get_string_width — Returns the width of a string in pixels.
+• get_string_width — Returns the width of a string in pixels using the current font.

-• get_string_height — Returns the height of a string in pixels.
+• get_string_height — Returns the height of a string in pixels using the current font.

 • clear_line — Clears a line of text.